dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 (cryptographic) authentication is achieved by the hybrid signature scheme provided that a least one component signature algorithm remains 'secure'.
-There might be, however, other goals in competition with this one, such as backward-compatibility (refering to the property where a hybrid signature may be verified by only verifying one component signature, see description below).
+There might be, however, other goals in competition with this one, such as backward-compatibility - referring to the property where a hybrid signature may be verified by only verifying one component signature (see description below).
 Hybrid authentication is an umbrella term that encompasses more specific concepts of hybrid signature security, such as 'hybrid unforgeability' described next.